lamaedelanubeeng/lamaedelanubeeng.github.io/_posts/2022-02-20- Using NSX-T CLI.md

-So, for my case it would be something like this:
+So, in my case it would be something like this:

 <img width="741" alt="image" src="https://user-images.githubusercontent.com/51407995/163097839-f9890524-72b3-4a9a-9e63-06526147ee71.png">